riley-x/Zygos/app/src/main/java/com/example/zygos/data/README.md

 ### CASH
 Cash lots summarize *Transfers* and *Interest*.
 Every account should have exactly one CASH lot after initial setup.
 The `openTransactionId` keeps track of when the account was opened/first funded.
-`sharesOpen` is the net value sum of all transfers, while `realizedClosed` is the net sum of all other transactions.
-In `Position` these fields are mapped to `costBasis` and `realizedClosed` respectively.
+`realizedClosed` is the net value sum of all transfers, while `sharesOpen` is the net sum of all other transactions.